Edinburgh-Genome-Foundry/Sequeduct_demo/README.md

 <img alt="Report" title="EGF" src="images/analysis_2a.png" width="600">
 </p>

 The second example plasmid was flagged as a failed sample.
-The histogram of reads suggests that the plasmid is shorter than what we expect.
+The histogram of reads suggests that the plasmid is smaller than what we expect.

 <p align="center">
 <img alt="Report" title="EGF" src="images/analysis_2.png" width="600">
 </p>

 This was a failed plasmid assembly.
 We see that there is no coverage for feature_20, indicating that there is an assembly error.
-The insert plot suggests that the majority of reads have a non-aligning segment of ~1700 bp.
+The insert plot shows that the majority of reads have a non-aligning segment of ~1700 bp.
 This suggests that some other DNA part got assembled into the plasmid, instead of feature_20.
 Further analysis and explanation is provided in the Review section below.

 We also have the same point mutation present as in the previous example, however, note that variant call does not detect structural variants such as large deletions or insertions.
 In this case, the consensus FASTA sequence should not be used.